44th Fleet’s Star Trek Online beginners guide, 90% of all Frequently Asked Questions:

 What is a Rainbow Build / Skittles Boat ?

 A Rainbow boat is equipped with say, a blue Tetryon, green Plasma, orange Phaser and red Antiproton beam.
 Combining all kinds of different weapon types does not activate all their different “proc’s” often enough to be usefull, so such a combination is sub-optimal.
-Contversely, an 8x phaser beam build buffed by 4x Phaser Tactical consoles does tremendous damage.
+Conversely, an 8x phaser beam build buffed by 4x Phaser Tactical consoles does tremendous damage.
+Always try to stick with one weapon type, regardless if you use cannons or beams.

 I’m not sure what kind of damage this thing does.

 Check the details, it will say “weapon does x phaser/whatever damage to the target”, that’s the weapon type you should buff with the appropriate Tactical consoles.

 I don’t want to join fleet runs because I’m not good enough x(